Skip to main content

 Course overview

 The Master of Psychology (Ed and Dev) degree at ACU is a two-year postgraduate course consisting of academic coursework, practical training in assessment, diagnosis and intervention, a lifespan perspective and completion of a research project.
-Successful course completion allows registration as a general psychologist and eligibility for the two-year registrar program, culminating in the endorsement of the Psychology Board of Australia (PsyBA) in Educational & Developmental Psychology.
+Successful course completion allows registration as a general psychologist and eligibility for the two-year registrar program, culminating in the endorsement of the Psychology Board of Australia (PsyBA) in Educational and Developmental Psychology.

 Successful completion of the course allows registration as a general psychologist and, upon completion of an additional period of supervised practice, for endorsement of the area of practice in educational and developmental psychology with The Psychology Board of Australia.